krishnavamsi-22/RBAC/README.md

 --------------------------------------------------------------------------
 # Test Instructions

-Use the Users section to test CRUD operations for users.
+1.Use the Users section to test CRUD operations for users.
-Use the Roles section to manage roles and permissions.
+2.Use the Roles section to manage roles and permissions.
-Test the system's responsiveness by accessing it on various devices.
+3.Test the system's responsiveness by accessing it on various devices.